ververica/jupyter-vvp/README.md

 %connect_vvp localhost -p 8080 -n default -s mysession
 ```
 This will connect and create a session with the name `mysession`.
-The VVP host in this example is `localhost` and the port is `8080`.
+The Ververica Platform host in this example is `localhost` and the port is `8080`.
-The hostname should be the name under which VVP is accessible from the Jupyter server.
+The hostname should be the name under which Ververica Platform is accessible from the Jupyter server.
-To connect to VVP through HTTPS, use the `--secure` (or `-S`) parameter.
+To connect to Ververica Platform through HTTPS, use the `--secure` (or `-S`) parameter.
-In case VVP uses a self-signed certificate, it is possible to deactivate certificate checking using
+In case Ververica Platform uses a self-signed certificate, it is possible to deactivate certificate checking using
 `--secure_self_signed` instead of `--secure`.
 If no session exists then this session will be set as the default.